-The lecturers' presentations are available at: http://www.sbs.ox.ac.uk/ideas- impact/entrepreneurship/programmes-events/open-and-extracurricular-programmes/building- business.
+The lecturers' presentations are available at: www.sbs.ox.ac.uk/faculty-research/entrepreneurship/our-programmes/building-business.

 This coursework is completed in a self-formed group of, normally, 4-5 students and it is expected that each student will make an equivalent contribution.
 A workshop on Team Building will be held in Michaelmas term to help you get the best out of working as a team.
 The final report must be written as a team project, with the primary author of each section identified by candidate number.

 The business plan should be typed and three copies must be submitted with a declaration of authorship to the Chair of Examiners in the Honour School of Materials, Examination Schools, High Street, Oxford no later than noon on the Monday following the end of Hilary Term in the second year (namely, the Monday of 9th week).
 It should be noted that this deadline may occur during the Industrial Tour, in which case care must be taken by the group to ensure this deadline is met.

 The business plan is assessed by a member of the Knowledge Exchange and Impact Team in Research Services, and a member of the Faculty of Materials.
-Appendix E: contains information on the criteria used for assessment.
+Appendix E contains information on the criteria used for assessment.

 In Trinity Term, each group is required to make a professional standard presentation (involving all the team members) to members of staff.
 You should expect to limit your presentation to half an hour, including coping with interruptions and allowing time for questions at the end.
 These presentations are not assessed but are designed to give useful preparatory training for the presentations for the 3rd year Team Design Projects.
+There is a prize for the team judged to have given the best presentation.
 It should be noted that all the skills learned in this course, with the experience of group project work, will provide a useful foundation for the third year Team Design Projects.